Browse by Medical Category

 Go To Programs

-Dr. Stephanie Eisenstat is a practicing internist and medical educator in the Department of Medicine, General Medicine Unit, Massachusetts General Hospital (MGH), Assistant Professor of Medicine, Harvard Medical School (HMS) and Scholar in the Academy at Harvard Medical School.
+Dr. Stephanie Eisenstat is a practicing internist and medical educator in the Department of Medicine, Division of General Internal Medicine, Massachusetts General Hospital (MGH) and Assistant Professor of Medicine, Harvard Medical School (HMS).

 Three innovative teams were honored with this year's Nathaniel Bowditch Prize, which recognized their significant contributions to enhance the delivery of quality patient care while also reducing the cost of that care.